UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

 If you get stuck on a particular exercise:

 1. Try again.
-1. Ask your IA, instructor, or classmates for tips.
+1. Ask an instructor or other classmates for tips.
 1. Try again.
 1. Take a break and give your brain a chance to rest.
 1. Try again.